lyricat/loli/readme.md

 ## On the fly router switcher

-    -- router can be switched at any time, it will effect any -- following route path.
+Router can be switched at any time, it will effect any route path that follows.

     router loli_router